What's In Paint?

 Pigments

-Pigments provide the texture, color, and hiding properties of paint, not unlike the mud, blood, and chalk used centuries ago.
+Pigments provide the texture, colour, and hiding properties of paint, not unlike the mud, blood, and chalk used centuries ago.
 They usually take the form of a dry powder, and can be made from either synthetic or natural materials.
 Today, architectural coatings are formulated to be as safe as possible by ensuring that pigments are carefully screened and selected.

-Titanium dioxide is the primary pigment ingredient that provides hiding in light color paints.
+Titanium dioxide is the primary pigment ingredient that provides hiding in light colour paints.
 While any powder can pose a health hazard if inhaled in high concentrations, titanium dioxide(which is used also in cosmetics, soaps and certain food products) cannot be inhaled when used in a paint film and poses no risk to the user.

 Other pigments commonly used in paint—including calcium carbonate, talc, clay, and sand—are naturally occurring materials that contribute various properties like gloss control, flow, and film build.
-Iron oxides are inorganic color pigments, chemically akin to rust on metal, and are used to produce reds and yellows.
+Iron oxides are inorganic colour pigments, chemically akin to rust on metal, and are used to produce reds and yellows.

 Binders